On Low-rank Trace Regression under General Sampling Distribution: Auxiliary proofs

-The Orlicz norm of a random variable is defined in terms of the absolute value of that random variable, and it is usually easier to work with the random variable rather than its absolute value.
-The next lemma relates the Orlicz norm to the mgf of a random variable. \begin{lems} Let $X$ be a mean zero random variable and
+The Orlicz norm of a random variable is defined in terms of the absolute value of that random variable, and it is usually easier to work with the random variable than with its absolute value.
+The next lemma relates the Orlicz norm to the moment-generating function of a random variable. \begin{lem} Let $X$ be a zero-mean random variable and

 Then, we have